WOMANHOOD ICON BRANDED KNIT BEANIE

 Knit beanie featuring Nena & Co.
 Womanhood Icon embroidery.

 One size fits all.
-Available in black or grey.
+Available in black, grey and burgundy.

 Through collaborating with Nena & Co., we are able to give this time honored artistry a platform, as we offer a glimpse into their beautiful process, community, and history.
 We recognize the importance of high quality craftsmanship and skill, as well as the livelihood of the talented men and women who create these pieces.Artisans who work in collaboration with Nena & Co.earn a fair wage, and are provided with healthcare and scholarships.

 These benefits help them thrive, and encourage them to further progress in their own lives.

 One of a Kind — Symbols of a Lost Language

 Symbols are an important tradition within the cultures of each Artisan we partner with.
 You can find symbols within woven Guatemalan huipiles, Mexican and Moroccan rugs, and beadwork from Kenya.
 Each bag or accessory is unique and includes symbols that speak to the wearer and represent their journey in life.

 Our most well-known symbol is the Womanhood Icon from our Heritage & Society Collection.
 Inspired by the symbols of the traditional weavings, Nena Founder Ali Hynek created this icon to symbolize our ebbs and flows, our seasons, powers of creation, our never ending journey to find balance, and our constant regeneration and rebirths.